SamaT-rgb/Olympics_Analysis/README.md

 📚 Data Source
 summer.csv is derived from publicly available Olympic datasets.
 Please credit the source if using this beyond personal/educational use.

+i have to make some small changes atill